 In advancing health informatics, one challenge is keeping things compatible and interoperable.
 This is a chronic problem in advanced and developing economies alike.
 Clinical systems should communicate with EHRs and public health systems.
 This requires compatible hardware and software components.

-A laboratory information management system (LIMS), for example, collects data from lab equipment like hematological and chemical analyzers.
+For example, a laboratory information management system (LIMS) collects data from lab equipment like hematological and chemical analyzers.
 Ideally, these data automatically feed into patients’ EHRs.

 But without compatibility, data must be manually entered into the EHR, which defeats the purpose.
 It also increases manhours and the chance of human error.